kontaktio/kontakt-ios-sdk/README.md

 $ git submodule add https://github.com/kontaktio/kontakt-ios-sdk.git
 ```

-- Open the new `kontakt-ios-sdk` folder, and drag the `KontaktSDK.framework` into the Project Navigator of your application's Xcode project.
+- Open the new `kontakt-ios-sdk` folder, and drag the `KontaktSDK.xcframework` into the Project Navigator of your application's Xcode project.

     * Make sure your target is checked in `Add to targets` section.